ruby/rdoc/ExampleMarkdown.md

 Footnotes are rendered at the bottom of the documentation section[^1].
 For pages this will be at the bottom of the page.
-For method documentation this will be at the end of the current documentation entry.
+For method documentation this will be at the end of the current method.

 [^1]: Here is the footnote content.
-As you can see it is at the bottom of the documentation section.
+As you can see it is at the bottom of the page.

 ## Blockquotes